groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Stencil File (.vssx) are drawing stencils created with Microsoft Visio 2013 and above.
+Represents a Visio Stencil File (.vssx), which are drawing stencils created with Microsoft Visio 2013 and above.
 The VSSX file format can be opened with Visio 2013 and above.
-Visio files are known for representation of a variety of drawing elements such as collection of shapes, connectors, flowcharts, network layout, UML diagrams, Learn more about this file format [here][].
+Visio files are known for representing a variety of drawing elements such as shapes, connectors, flowcharts, network layout, UML diagrams, etc. Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/vssx